Should I Recline My Seat?

 We also have choices.
 So if we want more legroom, we fly with a carrier that provides it.
 If we want low fares then we fly with a carrier that provides it knowing that the amenities may not be the same as another carrier.

-I’ve flown 162 airlines, many of them low cost carriers.
+I’ve flown 180 airlines, many of them low cost carriers, but some are the world’s longest flights.
 Sometimes I’ve had to turn sideways so I can fit and I’m 6′ 1″.
 Luckily the middle seat was empty.
 But I don’t complain as that’s what I paid for knowing that the seat pitch was very minimal on that airline.
 No point in complaining as nothing can be done on day of travel.

 I even once gave up my Emergency Exit row seat to a fellow passenger as clearly he was not going to fit in his seat.
 He looked like he was about 6′ 8″ tall.
 He gladly accepted it.
 On that particular airline, you have to pay extra for the Emergency Exit row seat.